 They have spaces between each vertical picket.
 However, the spaces are not as wide as aluminum dog fence.
 How much space is determined by the manufacturer and the design of the fence.

-My personal favorite vinyl dog fence is the routed picket style.
+My personal favorite vinyl fencing for dogs is the routed picket style.
 Each picket still has a dog eared or pencil point top and as mentioned before, it looks the same on both sides.

 Furthermore, because the pickets run through the center of the rails, it also provides more strength than traditional vinyl picket fence.
 Added strength is always beneficial when containing animals.